-P4: We now look at the question whether the card reported noise level be used to gauge the level of interference, using the results from the above controlled experiments.
+1) P4: We now look at the question of whether the card reported noise level should be used to gauge the level of interference using the results from the above controlled experiments.
 When we plotted the per-packet noise level of A's or B's packets, we observed a high degree of variation even in our highly controlled environment, similar to the variation in Fig. 5.
-Further, in Table II, we compare the card reported noise level (Col-5 to Col-8) with what we know to be the interference level

-(Col-3).
-Surprisingly, for B, the reported maximum noise level (Col-9) across the set of packets seems to correspond to the interference level (i.e. RSSI from A).
+Furthermore, in Table II, we compared the card reported noise level (Col-5 to Col-8) with what we know to be the interference level (Col-9) across the set of packets seems to correspond to the interference level (i.e., RSSI from A).
 However, there is no such relation for A's reported maximum noise levels.
-For example, the maximum noise level seen for A's packets in experiment 2 was only -85dBm, whereas A's interference B, we know was at -75dBm.
+For example, the maximum noise level seen for A's packets in experiment 2 was only -85 dBm, whereas A's interference B we know was at -75 dBm.

 The variable noise floor can be explained as follows.
-The hardware for the Intersil Prism2 based cards maintains a noise floor based on an average of 256 samples [23].
-The noise level reported by the card for a received packet, is the noise floor just before that packet's reception started.
+The hardware for the Intersil Prism2-based cards maintains a noise floor based on an average of 256 samples [26].
+The noise level reported by the card for a received packet is the noise floor just before that packet's reception started.
 This value thus depends on the exact timing of the received packet, with respect to the interference traffic.
-This of course is unpredictable and variable.
+This, of course, is unpredictable and variable.

-What the variability implies is that, just reading the noise level to gauge the level of external interference, can be very error-prone, at least on this hardware.
+What the variability implies is that just reading the noise level to gauge the level of external interference can be very errorprone, at least on this hardware.